 - Completed SSS UMID card application form

-- Original or authenticated duplicate of any of the accompanying: passport, driver’s permit, Professional
+- Original or authenticated duplicate of the accompanying: passport, driver’s permit, Professional

 - Regulation Commission (PRC) card, or Seaman’s Book.